 Part 1: Getting Started

 Everything you need to know about the different types of melt and pour soap bases, melting points and the ingredients.
 There’s also information on how to infuse soaps with herbs and flowers as well as the basic soapmaking tools and equipment you’ll need to get started.
-In addition, this section also includes a brief overview of tips for successful melt and pour soapmaking for your easy melt and pour soap recipes along with a basic melt and pour soapmaking tutorial to get you started.
+In addition, this section also includes a brief overview of tips for successful melt and pour soapmaking along with a basic melt and pour soapmaking tutorial to get you started.

 Part 2: Melt and Pour Soap Recipes for Beginners

 Part two of the book, Easy Homemade Melt & Pour Soaps, is filled with fifty amazing melt and pour and pour soap recipes for beginners.
-These easy melt and pour soap recipes are divided into six separate sections:
+These easy, all natural recipes are divided into six separate sections: